Building one of the best English law practices in town for international clients is the ultimate goal for Philly-headquartered Morgan Lewis.

 - Post-qualification salary £100,000

-- Overseas offices Almaty, Astana, Beijing, Boston, Brussels, Chicago, Dallas, Dubai, Frankfurt, Hartford, Houston, London, Los Angeles, Miami, Moscow, New York, Orange County, Paris, Philadelphia, Pittsburgh, Princeton, San Francisco, Santa Monica, Shanghai, Silicon Valley, Singapore, Tokyo, Washington, Wilmington
+- Overseas offices Almaty, Astana, Beijing, Boston, Brussels, Chicago, Dallas, Dubai, Frankfurt, Hartford, Hong Kong, Houston, London, Los Angeles, Miami, Moscow, New York, Orange County, Paris, Philadelphia, Pittsburgh, Princeton, San Francisco, Santa Monica, Shanghai, Silicon Valley, Singapore, Tokyo, Washington DC and Wilmington.

 Main areas of work